mpbauer/spring-petclinic-rest-slim/README.md

 A modified version (specific to this project) of the [spring-petclinic-angular project](https://github.com/spring-petclinic/spring-petclinic-angular) can be found [HERE](https://github.com/mpbauer/spring-petclinic-angular)

+---
+**NOTE**

+This project is based upon code from the commit reference `f97f1d44580d9950463043b451902f2e4955dea7` of the repository [spring-petclinic/spring-petclinic-rest](https://github.com/spring-petclinic/spring-petclinic-rest).

+---

 ## Understanding the Spring Petclinic application with a few diagrams